TheEngineRoom-UniGe/MixedRealityHRC/README.md

 Repo containing Unity project and ROS packages for developing mixed reality human-robot collaborative scenarios.

 ## Getting Started
-The instructions provided here assume a configuration in which 2 machines, one running the ROS environment, whereas the other runs the Unity simulation, are connected to the same local network.
+The instructions provided here assume a configuration in which 2 machines, one running the ROS environment, whereas the other running the Unity simulation, are connected to the same local network.

 ### Unity Steps
 Make sure you are using a version of Unity 2020.2.2 or newer.